DonBraulio/donbraulio.github.io/content/posts/maskcam.md

 date = '2024-11-21T13:44:18-03:00'
 draft = false
-title = 'Python and C++ ❤️ (I): Embedded Computer Vision and Tracking'
+title = 'Python and C++ ❤️ (I): Embedded Computer Vision and Tracking' type = 'page' categories = ["archives"]
 +++

-{{< figure src="/images/maskcam/maskcam_jetson.avif" alt="Jetson Nano SOM" caption="Jetson Nano Module" width="50%" >}}
+{{< figure src="/images/maskcam/maskcam_hardware.avif" alt="Hardware for the smart camera" caption="Assembled smart camera that runs the computer vision pipeline" width="70%" >}}

+Here's an interesting project I worked on some time ago: a real-time computer vision system on a constrained embedded device.
+It required combining a high-level language like Python for fast development cycles, with the C++ components of NVIDIA's DeepStream which leverage GPU-accelerated processing.

-This post is about a project I developed while working at [Tryolabs](https://tryolabs.com).
+I was the developer for this project while working at [Tryolabs](https://tryolabs.com).
 It was a collaboration with [BDTI](https://bdti.com) and led to a talk at [NVIDIA's GTC](https://www.nvidia.com/en-us/on-demand/session/gtcspring21-s32588/) that we delivered together with Evan Juras, the hardware engineer.

-It's a very interesting project from a technical standpoint, since building a real-time computer vision system on a constrained embedded device is challenging.
-Achieving high performance while juggling multiple simultaneous tasks requires a creative blend of technologies.
-For this project, Python and NVIDIA DeepStream came together to create an efficient, scalable solution that balances the simplicity of a high-level language with the raw power of GPU-accelerated processing.

-The result is a full-fledged video pipeline capable of object detection, tracking, video streaming, storage management, and remote control—all running in harmony on a compact embedded device.
+Let's dive into some interesting technical aspects of this full-fledged video pipeline capable of object detection, tracking, video streaming, storage management, and remote control—all running in harmony on a compact embedded device.
 Here’s how it works.

 ## Challenge
 NVIDIA's Jetson Nano, while affordable and accessible (USD 90 at the time), is constrained in terms of memory (4GB of RAM) and CPU resources.
 Developing a system capable of handling multiple tasks—including computer vision, streaming, and storage management—requires efficient memory management, GPU processing, and robust orchestration of parallel processes.

 Pure Python solutions fall short here:
-	•	The Global Interpreter Lock (GIL) limits true multithreading.
+ - The Global Interpreter Lock (GIL) limits true multithreading.
-	•	Multiprocessing requires inter-process communication, which can add significant overhead.
+ - Multiprocessing requires inter-process communication, which can add significant overhead.
-	•	Handling raw video frames often involves costly memory copies between GPU and RAM.
+ - Handling raw video frames often involves costly memory copies between GPU and RAM.

 On the flip side, writing the entire pipeline in C++ would be time-intensive and inflexible.
 To bridge this gap, we combined Python’s development speed with C++’s performance through NVIDIA DeepStream’s Python bindings.

 ## Solution

 DeepStream serves as the backbone of the pipeline, handling video processing and object detection using highly optimized GPU-accelerated modules.
 The pipeline was defined in Python, but all the heavy lifting—frame decoding, inference, and metadata generation—happens in DeepStream’s C++-optimized core.